 The Thales Management Portal is a Graphical User Interface (GUI) with an intuitive menu structure that is used to configure and monitor the VesseLINKTM system.
 The Management portal provides key information and status alerts about the operation and condition of the system and Iridium network.
-The Thales Management Portal is resident on the TU and can be accessed and viewed on almost any smart device or computer including phones, tablets, laptops, desktop computers, and the optional Thales SureLINK IP Handset.
+The Thales Management Portal is resident on the BDU and can be accessed and viewed on almost any smart device or computer including phones, tablets, laptops, desktop computers, and the optional Thales SureLINK IP Handset.
 Restrictions apply on browser type and version.
 The menu structure and content will automatically scale to the device's screen size.
 The descriptions below are applicable for all devices but screen shots apply to larger display devices such as laptop computers.
 The actual view may vary depending on the size of the screen being used.

-The Thales Management Portal is the primary user interface for the VesseLINK $^{\text{\tiny TM}}$ system.
-There are four access levels to the system.
-Three of them are under password control.
+The Thales Management Portal is the primary user interface for the VesseLINK^{$^{\text{TM}}$} system.
+There are five access levels to the system.
+Four of them are under password control.

-- Local access levels include GUEST access, which is for general users of the system that do not need to make configuration changes. - The second local access is for administrators who need to view all data, perform software updates and make configuration changes. - The first remote access level is for remote users who need to monitor the system, but no configuration changes are permitted.
+- Local access levels include GUEST access, which is for general users of the system that do not need to make configuration changes. - The second local access is for administrators who need to view all data, perform software updates and make configuration changes. - The third local access is for configurable users who are created by administrators.
+These users can view data and make configuration changes within the permissions they are given.
+Configurable users can be created with or without remote access. - The first remote access level is for remote users who need to monitor the system, but no configuration changes are permitted.
 This is similar to the "guest" access except that it is a remote user instead of a local user. - The second remote access level is for remote administrators such as Service Providers.
 This level allows for viewing all data and making configuration changes through the custom Thales Application Programming Interface (API).

 The guest access level is not password protected, so when the Management Portal is opened, the guest user can view the current configuration and status of the system and any alerts that have been generated, but cannot change any parameters.
-The three other access levels are password protected.
-Passwords can be controlled and changed by the administrator in the SETTINGS \rightarrow GENERAL menu, where the local administrator is denoted as "admin", the remote user is denoted by "wan_user" and the remote administrator is denoted by "wan_admin".
+The other access levels are password protected.
+Passwords can be controlled and changed by the administrator in the SETTINGS \rightarrow GENERAL menu, where the local administrator is denoted as "admin", the remote user is denoted by "wan_user" the remote administrator is denoted by "wan_admin", and any configurable users are denoted by their username.
 By password control, the local system administrator can enable or prevent any remote access to the system.

-Administrators, after initially logging in to the admin account with default password (admin), can view all data and also make changes to all the configuration settings to customize the VesseLINK[TM] system.
+Administrators, after initially logging in to the admin account with default password (admin), can view all data and also make changes to all the configuration settings to customize the VesseLINKTM system.
 It is highly recommended that the administrator creates a new Password immediately after signing in for added security and protection.
+A strong password is required that is at least 8 characters with a lowercase letter, an uppercase letter, a number, and a special character.